foundriesio/docs/source/reference-manual/security/device-gateway.rst

 Online Device CA: ``online-ca``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An X.509 certificate used as a CA issuing certificates to devices registered via the FoundriesFactory API.
+An X.509 certificate used as a :term:`CA` for issuing certificates to devices registered via the FoundriesFactory API.
-Foundries.io owns the private key (NIST P-256 by default), and you sign the certificate by the Factory Root of Trust.
+Foundries.io owns the private key (NIST P-256 by default), and you sign the certificate using the Factory Root of Trust.

 When using the "shared" Factory PKI, this is the only CA used to issue Client Certificates to your Factory devices.
 Once you take ownership of your Factory PKI, you may opt out of using the Online Device CA.